elphick/mass-composition/doc/source/usage/quickstart.rst

     xr_ds = xr_ds.mc.convert_chem_to_symbols()

-Note the use of the mc accessor to access the mass-composition method.
+Note the use of the mc accessor to access the mass-composition method called convert_chem_to_symbols.

+We can calculate the weight average of the mass-composition by executing the following.

+..  code-block:: python

+    xr_ds.mc.aggregate()

-For more examples, see the :doc:`/auto_examples/index`.
+For examples that illustrate math operations and visualisation, see the :doc:`/auto_examples/index`.